How to Fix Choppy Video Playback of 4K/HD on PC/Mac?

 For who uses Windows Media Player to play videos, someone suggests you can check the "drop frames to keep audio and video in sync" option if your choppy playback error is video and audio out of sync.
 However, dropping frames means losing details.
 So, we won’t advise you to do this.
 If possible, you can update your Windows Media Player to the newest version by opening your Windows Media Player > right click on the WMP window and click Help > find Update Check and proceed with the update.
 For Mac users who use native QuickTime Player to play videos can try to turn off the option for "Use High Quality Video Setting When Available" in Preferences to see changes.

 However, the above remedies usually work for SD (480p) and HD (720p) video stuttering.
-If your video is HD 1080p or even up to 4K, you’d better switch to another video player.
+If your video is HD 1080p or even up to 4K, you’d better switch to a 4K video player.
 Why?
 Windows Media Player doesn’t provide a 4K resolution to play a 4K video even though Windows 10 has added support for HEVC codec to enable Windows Media Player to open 4K videos.
 And QuickTime Player totally can’t recognize 4K, HD, SD, etc. videos in MKV.
+Often the case, you get a video black screen issue.

 Solution 2.
 Update video drivers